bartman4000/codepepper/README.md

-# Checkout - PHP Developer coding test
+# Checkout for code & pepper

 ## Build